-With Telford having celebrated its 50th anniversary in 2018 a diverse group of people with interests in art, local history and social justice have come together to look back further into the area’s past to better understand the geography, culture and politics of the communities that form the heart of the new town today.
+With Telford having celebrated its 50th anniversary in 2018 a diverse group of people with interests in art, local history and social justice came together to look back further into the area’s past to better understand the geography, culture and politics of the communities that form the heart of the new town today.
 They aim to identify how people fighting injustice 200 years ago provide the spirit, energy and ideas to take the town into the future with optimism and pride.

 Who we are